This delicious crispy and fluffy focaccia is studded with sweet roasted wild grapes, roasted garlic and rosemary.

 - Form dough into a ball and place in an oiled bowl.
 Cover bowl with a cloth or wrap and let it rise in a warm spot until it doubles in volume, about 1-1.5 hours.

 - Use your fingertips to press down and create dimples in the dough.
 Brush with olive oil and press in grapes, garlic and rosemary into dough.
-Sprinkle with salt and pepper (Note: If baking 2 at once you will have to double the topping ingredient amounts).
+Sprinkle with salt and pepper.

-- Bake at 500˚F for 5 minutes.
-Then reduce oven temperature to 425˚F and bake for another 10 minutes.
+- Bake at 475˚F for 5 minutes.
+Then reduce oven temperature to 425˚F and bake for another 10-15 minutes.
 Top should be dark golden brown and bread should sound hollow when tapped.
+The internal temperature should reach 200-210˚F.

 - Run knife along the sides of the skillet to loosen focaccia and use a spatula to remove focaccia from pan.
 Cool focaccia on a cooling rack.
 If top looks dry, brush on a little more olive oil.
 Serve warm or at room temperature.
 Enjoy!